SWEN900072021/Resources/how_to/2021/java_postgresql.md

 }
 ````

-Replace all details with the URL, user, and password of your local PostgreSQL instance.
+> Replace the URL, user, and password with the details of your local PostgreSQL instance.

 We'll demonstrate how to create a connection to the database by using a connection method:
 ````